artecs-group/RVfpga-sim-addons/README.md

 + **[Floating-point extensions for the SweRV EH1 core](https://docta.ucm.es/entities/publication/274f1b3a-c564-464d-8066-ef9aa4ae3c10)**
 + **[FPGA implementation of an AD-HOC RISC-V system-on-chip for industrial IoT](https://docta.ucm.es/entities/publication/9298fbe5-cabd-40a0-bec5-0501290c30d1)**

 Finally, in the second semester of year 2024-25, we will deliver a microcredential as part of a joint effort between UCM and [OpenChip](https://openchip.com/).
+Here, you can find all the materials used in the course: **[RVfpga_Microcredential](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/RVfpga_Microcredential)**.
 This is the official webpage of the course: [RISC-V: Arquitectura y diseño basado en cores comerciales VeeR sobre FPGA](https://riscv.fdi.ucm.es/).
-Here, you can find all the materials used in the course: [RVfpga_Microcredential](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/RVfpga_Microcredential).